Wesbest/KubernetesForEveryone/README.md

 kubectl delete deployment <deployment_name>
 ```

-You should see something similar like this.
+If you didn't delete the deployment the status should look something similar to this.
 These are the amounts of pods you have created during this deployment.
-As you can see you have a desired amount of 3 pods and the current amount of pods are 3
+As you can see you have a desired amount of 3 pods and the current amount of pods are 3.

 ```bash
 NAME           DESIRED   CURRENT   UP-TO-DATE   AVAILABLE   AGE